sk-zk/streetlevel/doc/streetview.md

 A list of nearby panoramas.

 **pitch: *float***
-Pitch offset of the panorama in radians.
+Pitch offset for upright correction of the panorama, in radians.

 **roll: *float***
-Roll offset of the panorama in radians.
+Roll offset for upright correction of the panorama, in radians.

 **source: *str***
 The source program of the imagery.

 For official coverage, `launch` refers to car coverage and `scout` refers to trekker or tripod coverage.
 (Note, however, that not all trekker coverage is marked `scout`: the sidewalk trekker in Helsinki, for example, returns `launch`.)

-For third party coverage, this returns the app the panorama was uploaded with, like `photos:street_view_android` or `photos:street_view_publish_api`
+For third-party coverage, this returns the app the panorama was uploaded with, such as `photos:street_view_android` or `photos:street_view_publish_api`.

 **street_name: *LocalizedString***
-The name of the street the panorama is located on, and the language of that name, e.g. `LocalizedString(value='Piazza Teatro', language='it')`.
+The name of the street the panorama is located on and the language of that name, e.g.
+`LocalizedString(value='Piazza Teatro', language='it')`.

 Typically only set for official road coverage.

 **tile_size: *Size***
-Street View panoramas are broken up into multiple tiles.
+Street View panoramas are broken up into a grid of tiles.
 This returns the size of one tile.

 **uploader: *str***
 The creator of the panorama.
 For official coverage, this returns "Google".

 **uploader_icon_url: *str***
-URL of the icon displayed next to the uploader on Google Maps.
+URL of the icon displayed next to the uploader's name on Google Maps.

 ## Finding panoramas

 #### <code>find_panorama(<em>lat: float, lon: float, radius: int = 50, locale: str = "en", session: Session = None</em>) -> StreetViewPanorama | None</code>
 Searches for a panorama within a radius around a point.
+Returns `None` if nothing was found.

-**lat**, **lon**: Latitude and longitude.
+**lat**, **lon**: Latitude and longitude of the point to search around.
 **radius**: Search radius in meters.
 **locale**: Desired language of the location's address as IETF code.
 **session**: A [session object](https://docs.python-requests.org/en/master/user/advanced/#session-objects).